bnkamalesh/webgo/README.md

 ### How to run the sample

-If you have Go installed on your system, open your terminal and:
+If you have Go installed on your computer, open the terminal and:

 ```bash
 $ cd $GOPATH/src